SEED-VT/TraceFL/README.md

 ### 5.3 Beyond Replication: Customizing TraceFL

-TraceFL is designed to be easily extensible to new datasets, models, and configurations.
-For instance,  [Hugging Face](https://huggingface.co) libarary has approximately 80k text classifications models, 15k image classification models, 5k text classification datasets, and 1k image classification datasets.
-TraceFL is written to be easily adaptable to these models and datasets with minimal changes (10-15 lines code).
+**TraceFL** is easily extensible to new datasets, models, and configurations.
+For example, the [Hugging Face](https://huggingface.co) library offers approximately 80k text classification models, 15k image classification models, 5k text classification datasets, and 1k image classification datasets.
+TraceFL can adapt to these with minimal changes (10–15 lines of code).

-To demonstrate this, we run [distilbert/distilbert-base-uncased](https://huggingface.co/distilbert/distilbert-base-uncased) which is not included in the paper with dataset.  `dbpedia_14`
+To demonstrate, we integrate the [distilbert/distilbert-base-uncased](https://huggingface.co/distilbert/distilbert-base-uncased) model  which is not included in the paper and  the `dbpedia_14` dataset,

 ```bash
 python -m tracefl.main dataset.name=dbpedia_14  model.name=distilbert/distilbert-base-uncased device=cuda